kevinr1299/Ravn-Challenge-Django-KevinRomero/README.md

 npm run start
 ```

-If you change the port of front-end execution, you might stop the execution of the back-end containers and edit the `.env` file on `starwars_api` and edit the ALLOWED_ORIGINS attribute.
+If you change the port of front-end execution, you might stop the running of the back-end containers and edit the `.env` file on `starwars_api` and edit the ALLOWED_ORIGINS attribute.
 After you might execute `docker-compose up` again.

 ## Assumptions
 * The birth_date can't be greater than today
 * The person has one specie only
 * The film select the characters on its creation
-* When reloading the page the person selected returns to null
+* When reloading the page lost the person selected that returns to null

 ## Alerts